praveenraj2001/M2-EmbSys/Project/README.md

 | 02 | Check for ADC_Read() | To be done | To be done |  To be done | To be done |

-# 5 Applications
+# 6 Applications
-* The scope of this project is vast in the area of home automation and Home security and when people want automatic home lighting and cooling system along with  Intruder alart
+* The scope of this project is vast in the area of home automation
+* Home security and when people want automatic home lighting and cooling system along with Intruder alart
+* In factories and function halls
+* In Schools and Collages to save energy

 ------